EKGF/ekg-maturity/docs/intro/structure/pillars.md

 # The Four Capability Pillars

-All capabilities that we measure and assess in the EKG/MM are categorized in four major categories---also called "pillars"---that match the four primary audiences that are involved:
+All capabilities that we measure and assess in the maturity model are categorized in four major categories---also called "pillars"---that match the four primary audiences that are involved: